hyperledger/besu-docs/docs/HowTo/Find-and-Connect/Bootnodes.md

 # Bootnodes

 Bootnodes are used to initially discover peers.
-A bootnode is a regular node to which nodes connect on startup.
-Once a node has connected to the specified bootnodes, the node continues to discover nodes from any node they know about.
-The discovery process runs continuously and the specified bootnodes may be dropped as peers as the node continues to discover peers.
+A bootnode is a regular node that the node uses to discover nodes.
+The node discovers nodes from the nodes the bootnode knows about.

+To find peers, configure at least one bootnode or [static node](Static-Nodes.md).

+!!! tip
+    Bootnodes and static nodes are parallel methods for finding peers.
+Depending on your use case, you can use only bootnodes, only static nodes, or both bootnodes and statics nodes.
+For example, you run multiple nodes on MainNet (discovery via bootnode) but want to ensure your nodes are always connected (using static nodes).

-## Mainnet and Public Testnets
+## Mainnet and public testnets

 For mainnet, Rinkeby, Ropsten, and Görli, Hyperledger Besu predefines a list of enode URLs.

-## Private Networks
+## Private networks

 In private networks for development or testing purposes, specify at least one bootnode.